Chances if you’re talking to a person with a uterus; they are bleeding.

 The last time I started bleeding for no reason was in November 2018 and I bled until February 2019.

 Now, these tips I’m sharing aren’t groundbreaking, but if you’re starting to bleed more than usual or you’re flooding or bleeding heavily due to a condition, this could make you feel more confident about your body.
-I might name some brands in this post, but this is not a sponsored post.
+I might name some brands in this post, but this is not sponsored.
+I am sharing what works for me in the hopes to help someone suffering with heavy bleeding.

 Heavy bleeder hack #1: Create a Heavy Bleeder Toolkit